What Is a SIP Phone & How Does It Work?

 Types of SIP phones

+A hard phone looks like a regular telephone and, indeed, behaves like one.
 Hard phones connect using Ethernet cables and can come in a cordless form.
 Popular SIP hard phones include Poly, Cisco, Nextiva, and Panasonic.
-Most of these desk phones offer similar features with a few differences between them.
+Most of these desk phones offer similar features, with a few differences between them.

 Not all hard phones are the same.
-They are classified into basic, intermediate and advanced categories.
+They are classified into basic, intermediate, and advanced categories.

-• Basic: Considered as almost a starter VoIP phone, these SIP phones are what you might see used by call center or contact center staff.
+• Basic: Considered almost a starter VoIP phone, these SIP phones are what you might see used by call center or contact center staff.
 These phones have a dial pad and can complete internal and external phone calls.
 These hard phones are budget-friendly and are very easy to use.

 • Intermediate: A step up from basic, intermediate SIP hard phones provide more robust functionality, often including a browsable directory with multiple extensions.
 Physically, these phones might have a few more buttons for extra VoIP features.
 These phones are often deployed across the workforce, even sent with employees if they work from home.

 One limitation of hard phones is that they are stationary.
-Over half of the United States workforce predicted to work remotely over the coming years, businesses are looking into low-cost alternatives for desk phones.
+Over half of the United States workforce is predicted to work remotely over the coming years, and businesses are looking into low-cost alternatives for desk phones.
+This is where softphones come into play.

-Softphones (VoIP apps & Calling Software)
+Softphones (VoIP apps & contact center software)

 Softphones are applications that provide users with phone service connectivity through software installed on a desktop, laptop, or smartphone.
 Once your VoIP app is installed, use a headset and microphone for the best calling experience.

+A softphone may be installed by administrators or by users in a self-service format.
+IT leaders who are considering using softphone technology need to think about their network utilization.
 SIP traffic from softphones can’t be easily singled out as compared to other network applications.
-For those with a mandatory VPN, you will want to complete a VoIP speed test to evaluate the health of your connection.
+For those with a mandatory VPN, you will want to complete a VoIP line test to evaluate the health of your connection.

-With VoIP, call quality adapts to changing network conditions automatically such as limited network bandwidth.
+With VoIP, call quality adapts to changing network conditions automatically, such as limited network bandwidth.
 For frequent softphone users, they might experience shorter battery life on their cell phones.
 These factors mean that IT leaders have to plan ahead before deploying softphone apps to their employees.

 Related: VoIP Basics: The Beginner’s Guide to Mastering VoIP